netxms/netxms-doc/admin/event-processing.rst

 Execute command on remote node
 ------------------------------

-Executes provided command on agent node.
-Check that user under witch :file:`nxagentd` process run has permission to run this command.
+Executes provided command name defined in this nodes agent configuration file.
+To this command can be given parameters in format: ``commandName param1 param2 param3...`` Check that user under witch :file:`nxagentd` process run has permission to run this command.

 Send e-mail
 -----------